We may earn money or products from the companies mentioned in this post.

 Mike's rant includes soccer parents who pick and choose when to get their kids to practice, why the rule setter doesn't enforce the rules, people who adjust goals just because they feel like it and for no other reason, people who ignore where the school says to pick up their kids, people who smoke in the apartment hallways, people who set expectations and fail to even come close to meeting them and a few other things.
 It is an epic rant of epic proportions.

-Mike feels that people tend to treat lack of honesty on minor things as water under the bridge.
+Mike feels that people tend to treat the lack of honesty on minor things as water under the bridge.
 He feels like most people move past lies too easily.
 The discussion approaches the issue of whose fault it is when a person in authority imposes an edict on the subordinate.
 Torya calls it manipulation and blames the person in authority for that issue.
-Mike agrees and says that this is why he cannot blame a certain someone about the lies they are forced to tell.
+Mike agrees and says that this is why he cannot blame a certain someone for the lies they are forced to tell.
 Mike says he just accepts that fact and moves on.
 Mike says that people are taught to follow the directions of their superiors, yet when they do that society gets upset and makes that person a scapegoat.
 At the same time, when someone refuses to follow the superior's orders because they feel the orders are wrong, the same people get upset that the orders were not followed.
-It cannot be the both ways.
+It cannot be both ways.